MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 2. In **Table 3: MVC Views**, add a view using the following information:
     - Controller name: **PhotoController**
     - View name: **DisplayGallery**
-    - Action description: **This view displays a collection of Photos at thumbnail size.
-For each photo the Title, Owner, and Created Date values are displayed**
+    - Action description: **This view displays a collection of photos in the thumbnail size.
+For each photo the Title, Owner, and Created Date values are displayed.**

 3. In **Table 3: MVC Views**, add a view using the following information:
     - Controller name: **PhotoController**
     - View name: **DisplayPhoto**
-    - Action description: **This view displays a single Photo at full size.
-The Title and Owner are displayed above the photo.
-The Photo Description, Created Date, and other values are displayed beneath the photo.
-Under these details, all the Comments for the current Photo are listed, with an “Add a Comment” link**
+    - Action description: **This view displays a single photo in full size.
+The Title and Owner values appear above the photo.
+The Photo Description, Created Date, and other values appear beneath the photo.
+Under these details, all the comments for the current photo are listed with an “Add a Comment” link**

 4. In **Table 3: MVC Views**, add a view using the following information:
     - Controller name: **PhotoController**
     - View name: **AddPhoto**
-    - Action description: **This view displays a form with which the user can upload and describe a new Photo**
+    - Action description: **This view displays a form that the user can use to upload and describe a new photo**

 5. In **Table 3: MVC Views**, add a view using the following information:
     - Controller name: **PhotoController**
     - View name: **DeletePhoto**
-    - Action description: **This view displays a form with which the user can confirm a Photo deletion.
-The view displays details of the current Photo, such as its Title and Description**
+    - Action description: **This view displays a form that the user can use to confirm the deletion of a photo.
+The view displays details of the current photo such as its title and description**

 6. Merge all the rows in the **Controller** column that belong to the **PhotoController** controller, and save the document.